Vegan Caramel Apples

 - ½ cup brown sugar dark, light (or a mix)

-- 2 Tablespoons milk of choice plant or dairy based
+- 2 Tablespoons beverage of choice plant or dairy based

 - 1 Tablespoon Manitoba Milling Co.
 Smooth Whole-Milled Ground Flaxseed